Hi! I’m Jessica Festa — aka Jessie. Welcome to Jessie on a Journey.

 So, instead of getting another “real job” I waitressed full time until I could come up with a plan, which allowed me to work overtime while I was home to pay off loans and bills, but also request off freely when the travel bug would hit.

-Then one day I stumbled upon a travel writing class (funny enough, I teach two myself now) and signed up.
+Then one day I stumbled upon a travel writing class (funny enough, I teach a few myself now) and signed up.
 I loved writing and loved travel.
 Meeting the other students and alumni and reading blogs, I realized it was possible to combine my passions and make a living doing what I loved.

 Today I travel as much as humanly possible.
 And even though I travel all the time — mainly on my own — I still have a bucket list and things that make me nervous.
 But once you take one step in the direction of your dreams you’ll be able to take another.